timbru31/apple-developer-learnings/README.md

 #### More information

 The *Learn more* link does not work.
 Don't bother following it.
-Instead the solutuon is stated on Stack Overflow, as always: https://stackoverflow.com/q/28867975/1902598
+Instead the solution is stated on Stack Overflow, as always: https://stackoverflow.com/q/28867975/1902598

 ## Signing with one account, uploading to another account